 A better use of scoreboard downtime is giving updates on player injuries, scores of games that impact the home team's status in the standings, developments in the farm clubs, or highlights from the previous days game.
 You know, something meaningful to baseball.

 Frankly, I don't care what a player's favorite song is, or what type of music gets him charged up for his at bat.
 Even when I do like the song, which I usually don't, fans hear just enough of it to entice their rhythm and then it fades out.
-Most ballplayers makes well over a million a year, that still does not entitled them to force fans to sample music they don't give hoot about.
+Most ballplayers make well over a million a year, but that still does not entitle them to force fans to sample music they don't give hoot about.

 When baseball was baseball, fans got either a regular dog, peanuts, a pretzel, cracker jacks, popcorn, beer or soda.
 That was pretty much it.
 If you needed water there was a drinking fountain somewhere in the ballpark.
 Now it has gotten way out of hand.
 While fans welcomed some improvements on traditional ballpark fare, it has become pretty ludicrous.

 A better selection of beer is great.
 Even adding some local brews is a good thing.
-Frankly, in the old days most of the beer was flat and one of the national brands.
+Frankly, in the old days, most of the beer was flat and one of the national brands.
 Better beer was a win.
 Same with bumping up the hot dogs.
-Better condiments, better brands of franks, better specialty dogs all make for a enhanced traditional baseball outing.
+Better condiments, better brands of franks, better specialty dogs all make for an enhanced traditional baseball outing.
 Pizza was a welcome addition.
-As was some of the burgers.
+As were some of the burgers.

 While not every ballpark does this, many do.
-In addition to, or instead of, singing the anticipated Take Me Out to the Ballgame during the seventh stretch, in an effort to show fans how patriotic teams really are, they throw in this sappy national favorite.
+In addition to, or instead of, singing the anticipated "Take Me Out to the Ballgame" during the seventh stretch, in an effort to show fans how patriotic teams really are, they throw in this sappy national favorite.
 Then, they ask that fans stand up for it.
-Firstly, God Bless America is NOT our national anthem.
+Firstly, "God Bless America" is NOT our national anthem.
 Secondly, if teams were really concerned about demonstrating how patriotic they were, they would do it with their wallets.
-The St Louis Cardinals to it right.
+The St Louis Cardinals do it right.
 They have given me, as a veteran, free tickets on numerous occasions.
 And the Cardinals have some expensive tickets.

-Personally, I don't stand for the God Bless America.
+Personally, I don't stand for "God Bless America."
 But I'm no Colin Kaepernick.
 I do stand at attention, facing the flag, for our national anthem, but that's where I draw the line.
 And thank you St Louis, for showing us how teams show true patriotism without making a huge deal of it.

-Get rid of the replay
+6. Get Rid of the Replay.

-Do umps miss calls.
+Do umps miss calls?
 You bet they do.
-But they also missed them when DiMaggio played, and Hank Aaron, and Willie Stargell.. . . you get the picture.
+But they also missed them when DiMaggio played, and Hank Aaron, and Willie Stargell . . . you get the picture.
 Baseball did just fine without the replay.
 In the end, some of the missed calls went your team's way, some against, but it all evened out in the end.
 Just because we have the technology to do something doesn't mean we should.
 We can make regular cars off of the sales lot go 250 mph, but that isn't a good idea either.

 Plus, it slows down the game in an era where we are trying to get the game back to the length it was when baseball really was baseball.
 Stopping play while some guys in New York review the video doesn't bring anything to the sport.
-As a compromise, I might be amenable to using it for post season play, where one missed call could have serious implications.
-Other than that, if you want video in your game, get a playstation.
+As a compromise, I might be amenable to using it for postseason play, where one missed call could have serious implications.
+Other than that, if you want video in your game, get a PlayStation.

-As salaries exploded, so did player egos.
+As salaries exploded, so did players' egos.
 Nothing says “I'm a big shot and know better than you” than some hot head arguing balls and strikes with an umpire.
 It makes the players look childish and degrades the sportsmanship of the game, and it gets worse every season.
 Umps should toss a player if they even look at them sideways at the plate.
 After a few weeks of quick trips to the locker room, players will get the picture and stop acting likes princesses.